Wicked (Maguire novel): Propaganda and terrorism

 Writing for The American Experience, Rebecca Onion called Wicked "an extended meditation on power and politics."
 Maguire has noted the similarities between the words "wicked" and "Hitler," calling it "no accident" that he chose this title for his book.
 He recalled reading a newspaper headline in 1991 comparing Saddam Hussein to Adolf Hitler and feeling firsthand the emotional power of propaganda.
 Maguire "set out to examine the language and propaganda used to marshal brute force against individuals or minorities that might have been opposed to the war."
-In the book, one major plank of the Wizard's agenda involves the subjugation of sentient Animals and Madame Morrible promotes this idea using a type of moralistic poem called a "quell."
+In the book, one major plank of the Wizard's agenda involves the subjugation of sapient Animals and Madame Morrible promotes this idea using a type of moralistic poem called a "quell."
 Elphaba instantly sees the propaganda for what it is.

 Tor noted that terrorism, committed both by and against the state, plays a major role in the second half of the book.
 The Wizard keeps an SS-like secret police, the Gale Force, which uses violence to carry out his totalitarian agenda.
 Elphaba similarly uses terrorism to combat them, though she shies away from targeting children.